vite-pwa/vite-plugin-pwa/docs/examples/vitepress.md

+---
+title: VitePress | Examples
+---

-# Vitepress
+# VitePress

-You can test `Vitepress` using the source code of this site, you can find it under `docs` package/directory.
+You can test `VitePress` using the source code of this site, you can find it under `docs` package/directory.

 The behavior used in this site is only `Prompt for update`.